 - High financial need as defined by Pell Grant eligibility (as indicated from your FAFSA submission to the University)

 The Multicultural Scholars Program was founded in 1992 within the School of Buisness by former professor and Executive Director, Dr. Renate Mai-Dalton.
-In the past twenty six years, MSP has expanded to provide financial and academic support to over 200 students in the College of Liberal Arts & Sciences and the Schools of Architecture, Education, Journalism, Pharmacy, Music, and Social Welfare.
+In the past twenty eight years, MSP has expanded to provide financial and academic support to over 200 students in the College of Liberal Arts & Sciences and the Schools of Architecture, Education, Journalism, Pharmacy, Music, and Social Welfare.

 Scope of Activity: